+Supporting Co ourses module

-Course Semester tot.h.
+Å Suggested courses Semester tot.h.
 ECTS

 English

-Academic English for science I AS 3
+English for Masters Students I AS 3

-Academic English for science II SS 3
+English for Masters Students II SS 3

 Geography

-Non selected courses from the specialization modules
+Non selected courses from the specialization modules 5

 Other disciplines

-Courses can also be chosen from other departments of t the Faculty
+Courses can also be chosen from other departments of the Faculty of Science ciences,

-of Sciences, from other faculties of the University of Fribourg as

-well as from other universities in Switzerland or abroad, with the
+t from other faculties of the University of Fribourg as well as from other universitie versities

-consent of the supervisor of the Master thesis.
-Courses s that have
+] in Switzerland or abroad, with the consent of the supervisor of the Master thesi

-been assessed on the occasion of another study plan cannot be
+(Courses already assessed in another programme cannot be chosen again.

-chosen again.

-Total 18
+, Total balance to reach the minimum overall overall

+total of 120 ECTS amo ong all n nodules

-2.2 Course contents of the Master programme
+2.2 Course Contents of the Master Programme

-2.2.1 Lecture courses
+2.2.1 Lecture Courses

-The lectures of the core module propose a basic training in the field of geography.
-They present the problem in an integrated way (GG.0423), natural and human factors involved in this process (GG.0403, GG.0405 and GG.0408), and methods of generating and analysing geographical information (GG.402).
+The lectures of the common module propose a basic training in the field of geography.
+They present integrative approaches (GG.
+0409 and GG.0426), discuss natural and human factors involved in this process (GG.0424), and teach methods of generating and analysing geographical information (GG.0425).
+Three cycles of the Geocolloquium (GG.0421, GG.0422 and GG.0510) give an opportunity to the master students to expand their understanding to current topics of research.

-The lectures of the specialization module develop the study of either natural or socio-economic aspects (physical sciences and socio-economic modules respectively) and of their interactions in the global change process.
+The lectures of the specialization module develop the study of either natural or socio-economic aspects (physical and social science modules respectively) and of their interactions.

-The lectures of the supporting courses module offer a wide range of fields and disciplines related to the chosen specialization.
+The lectures of the supporting courses module offer a wide range of fields and disciplines related to the chosen specialisation.
 They allow the student to further broaden his/her specialization, to deal with additional and complementary themes and to approach them from different angles.
 The offer presented in the table can be completed by lectures in other faculties or universities.
 The choice of supporting courses must, however, be in relation to the Master thesis and must be approved of by the supervisor.

-2.2.2 The seminars
+2.2.2 The Seminars

-The seminars (GG.0438, GG.0446, GG.0476, GG.0469 and GG.0473) request active participation during the meetings as well as producing a seminar paper.
-Every student must participate in the two seminars (GG.0410, GG.0501) related to the Master thesis, as outlined below.
+The seminars (GG.0449 to GG.0452, GG.0471, GG.0473, GG.0477, GG.0484 and GG.0485) request active participation during the meetings as well as writing a seminar paper.
+Every student must participate in the two seminars (GG.0410, GG.0503) related to the Master thesis, as outlined below.

-2.2.3 The Master thesis
+2.2.3 The Master Thesis

-The preparation and the elaboration of the Master thesis (GG.0502) are accompanied by two seminars.
-The first (GG.0410) shall allow the student to choose and define the topic of his/her research work; it will be organized during the first term of the Master programme.
-The second seminar (GG.0501) takes place during the third term of the Master programme; its role is to permit the student to account of his/her progress in the research project and share his/her experience with his/her colleagues.
+The preparation and the elaboration of the Master thesis (GG.0503) are accompanied by two seminars.
+The first (GG.0410) shall allow the student to choose and define the topic of his/her research work; it will be organized during the second term of the Master programme.
+The second seminar (as part of GG.0503) takes place during the last term of the Master programme; its role is to permit the student to summarise and to present results of his/her research project and share his/her experience with his/her colleagues.

-The Master thesis is credited with 36 ECTS; it initiates the student to scientific research, leading to a thesis on a particular theme linked to the chosen specialization.
-Work shall begin during the second term and be completed by the end of the third term of the MSc programme, crowning the studies.
+The Master thesis is credited with 58 ECTS; it initiates the student to scientific research, leading to a thesis on a particular theme linked to the chosen specialisation.
+Work shall begin during the second term and be completed by the end of the fourth term of the MSc programme, crowning the studies.
 It is a research work undertaken under supervision of a person with solid experience.
 This thesis helps the Master student to develop his/her liking and his/her aptitude for scientific research.
-The result is to be presented in written form as a research report and presented orally as a presentation of 20 minutes during the seminar (GG.0501).
+The result is to be presented in written form as a research report and presented orally as a public presentation of 20 minutes during the seminar (GG.0503).
 With the Master thesis, the student demonstrates his/her ability to embark on a scientific investigation and strengthens his/her specialization.